lorezi/devops-maven/readme.md

-# A simple, minimal Maven example: hello world
+# A simple, minimal Maven example: hello world with Jenkins

 To create the files in this git repo we've already run `mvn archetype:generate` from http://maven.apache.org/guides/getting-started/maven-in-five-minutes.html